dshah98/Machine_Learning_with_Python/README.md

 # Machine_Learning_with_Python
-Full machine learning practical with Python.
+Here is the list to learn machine learning from basic to advanced;